-U and I Care Facts is a new initiative from the Office of the Dean of Students that is focused on providing you with weekly information on many topics including, exercise, healthy eating, self-compassion, stress and resilience, social connection, time management and more.
+U and I Care Facts is an initiative from the Office of the Dean of Students that is focused on providing you with weekly information on many topics including, exercise, healthy eating, self-compassion, stress and resilience, social connection, time management and more.
 Care Facts will be updated weekly and will contain tips and resources you can access to promote your success at UIC!

-Check out all the upcoming Care Facts for the month of October!
+Check out all the upcoming Care Facts for this semester!
+Will be updated monthly.

 Navigating internships as an undergraduate can be confusing.
 One may ask themselves; is it more important that I do research or that I start getting work experience as an intern in my field of work?
 All students want to be ready to translate to their career after college but many students are unsure of what it takes to get there and be competitive candidates.
 Here are some tips to keep in mind: Reach out to a professor or teaching assistant who may be able to act as a mentor for the career field or get you in contact with someone who can.
 Reach out to UIC Career Services and make an appointment to talk with an advisor about career options and networking opportunities.
 They will be able to discuss whether an internship is appropriate for you.
 You can find more information about undergraduate internship opportunities and research opportunities through their UIC Career Services.